 Could special space suits fix back pain?

-With a growing number of people venturing into space, the team predicts that more people getting this opportunity will develop chronic back issues.
+With a growing number of people venturing into space, the team predicts that more people getting this opportunity will develop chronic back pain.

 “Science fiction has popularized the spinning space station that uses centrifugal force to mimic gravity,” Dr. Penchev says.